-- The webinar subject matter is limited to your field of expertise.
+- First, the webinar subject matter is limited to your field of expertise.

-- The whole presentation may feel like an inauthentic sales pitch.
+- Second, the whole presentation may feel like an inauthentic sales pitch.

-- Your employee will give up their duties for the duration of a webinar.
+- Third, your employee will give up their duties for a webinar.

-Overall, when done right, letting someone from your team be a webinar presenter can help your audience discover your brand from the inside and position your company as a thought leader.
+When done right, letting your team member be a webinar presenter can help your audience discover your brand from the inside and position your company as a thought leader.

 The second option would be to look for an external presenter, such as: